 wall hanging with a humble house picture

-Every house can be made a home.
-After all, home is where the heart is.
-In this world where we see so many picture perfect home pictures, it can be hard to be satisfied with our humble homes.
+In this world where we see so many picture-perfect home pictures, it can be hard to be satisfied with our humble homes.
 My encouragement to you today is to joyfully make your house a home.

-The Social Media lie.
+The Social Media Lie

-The problem is we used to just see our neighbors houses (and if I did that here on my street, I sure would find that I would prefer my house in many cases.)
+The problem is we used to just see our neighbor’s houses (and if I did that here on my street, I sure would find that I would prefer my house in most cases.)
 Now we get peeks into houses all over the world.
 The sneak peeks are not of the whole house either.
-I am not saying everyone should post all their real life messes, and not necessarily their perfect pictures either.
-But we need to remember what is reality.
-Often the mess is behind the camera.

 I am certainly not saying that order is not attainable, or that we shouldn’t strive to improve our physical houses.
 But as a mom of four young children, and with a small house that is unfinished, I need to remind myself often of what is reality.